therod/theminimalistcoder/app/data/articles/2015-06-02-why-i-dont-read-the-news.md

 ---
 As I walk through the train I once more notice the myriads of free newspapers lying around everywhere.
 I sit down and the young lady that joined me shortly afterwards, asks me if I finished reading the newspaper located on the seat next to me.
 I pick it up and hand it to her.

-*"Here take it, It's not mine and I don't intend to read it anyways."*  *"Already up to date on all the news huh?"* she asks with a grin on her face. "*Something like that I guess*" I tell her as I turn my attention back to my book.
+"Here take it, It's not mine and I don't intend to read it anyways."
+"Already up to date on all the news huh?" she asks with a grin on her face.
+"Something like that I guess" I tell her as I turn my attention back to my book.

 > The truth is that I don't read the news.

-Well, to be completely honest with you: I *TRY* no to read the news.
+Well, to be completely honest with you: I **TRY** no to read the news.
 Because there are times where I have to force myself not to.
 And it's not because I have the feeling that something important is happening in the world and I'm missing out.
 No, the reason is much simpler.
 When I do read a newspaper it's because I'm simply bored.
 And I guess most of the people that I see commuting on the train have a reason quite similar to mine.
 Why be preoccupied with your own thoughts and worries if you can be reading about those of others.
 At least then they're not yours anymore.

 Not much seems to have changed since Thoreau built his little hut next to a pond somewhere in Massachusetts almost 200 years ago.